 Construction and operations of either project alternative would result in temporary and permanent changes to intersections to accommodate the new HSR infrastructure.
 Construction would affect intersections through temporary road closures and relocations causing temporary diversion of traffic onto other roadways and freeways.
 Project-related construction traffic would affect vehicle circulation and access in areas where construction activities occur, either through the temporary closure of traffic lanes or through heavy truck traffic, as materials are brought to the construction site and demolished or excavated materials are hauled away.
-The construction effort for the DDV would be approximately the same as for Alternative A without the DDV and thus construction traffic would be approximately the same.
-Construction of the DDV would not affect any different transportation facilities than Alternative A without the DDV.
 Operations would affect intersections through traffic generated by passengers traveling to and from the station areas and employees and visitors traveling to and from the LMF.
 Project trips would affect intersection LOS by increasing the amount of traffic traveling to and from the station, contributing to longer delays.
 The addition of HSR trains would increase the number of times gates are down for passing trains at the at-grade crossings, which would affect vehicle circulation and access because of increased delays at adjacent intersections.